 The packaged version requires a recent 64 bit Intel/AMD Linux with glibc, and common libraries like libwayland-client and systemd.
-If you are on a different architecture, or a barebones Linux distro, you will not be able to use the packaged version, but you may be able to use the Python wheels instead.
+If you are on a different architecture (e.g ARM/AArch64), or a barebones Linux distro, you will not be able to use the packaged version, but you may be able to use the Python wheels instead.

 Debian and derivatives, such as Ubuntu and Chromebooks with Linux enabled, please use the following before installing:

 sudo apt install libxcb-xinerama0 libxcb-cursor0 libnss3